 Kelley Libby was one our Finding America lead producers.
 She’s in Richmond, and continues to feed the green shoots of the project she created, UnMonumental.
 She produced a number of the audio dispatches featured in the Localore metadocumentary.
-These snaps capture moments in time and are drawn from many encounters: falling through the ice in Bethel, AK, a bus stop in Durham, NC, and this one from two women Kelley met downtown.
+These snaps capture moments in time and are drawn from many encounters: falling through the ice in Bethel, AK, a bus stop in Durham, NC, and this one from a gentleman at work in a cemetery.

 Localore: Finding America, episode 4 (2016) We produced a series of audio dispatches and a set of short documentary features that showcase some of the “luminous characters” our 15 teams met and engaged over the course of our year-long production.
 Jesus Guerro serves up hotdogs from his wagon parked in front of Tucson City Courthouse.